llimllib/obsidian-archive/blog/2024/02/How to love homebrew.md

 It's an incomplete package manager that doesn't try to solve every problem - particularly it's uninterested in letting you run a particular version of any given software - but it's very good at solving the problem of installing the most recent version of CLI tools.

 I have found the pairing of `homebrew` and `asdf` to satisfy my needs as somebody that hacks on a lot of different software in a lot of different ecosystems, and I hope sharing my process and a bit of my mental model might help you figure out something that works well for you.

+If you have comments to make, I'm on [mastodon](https://elk.zone/hachyderm.io/@llimllib/112005194762232755) and happy to talk about how I use homebrew and asdf, and manage my computer generally.